Is Cornmeal the Same as Cornstarch? What’s the Difference?

 Therefore, cornmeal is a whole-grain flour, while cornstarch falls under the refined flour category.
 However, it is important to note that when used in small quantities as a thickener or a binder, or when mixed with other types of flour in gluten-free bakes, cornstarch does not rob food of its nutritional value.

-Generally speaking, cornmeal has a gritty texture; although it is possible to produce a finer flour by removing some of the fibrous hull.
+The main difference between cornmeal and cornstarch is the texture.
+Cornmeal has a gritty texture; although it is possible to produce finer flour by removing some of the fibrous hulls.
 The corn used to produce cornmeal is mostly dent corn or field corn, which is different from sweet corn, popular as corn on the cob.

 Color